Jennie Drinkwater Conklin: Career

 Drinkwater began writing as a child, and was a constant contributor to leading papers.
 Always fond of reading, at the age of 12, she became inspired with the thought of writing a book herself.
 At odd moments, she made her first attempt at story-writing, story-telling she had begun before, gathering about her the younger children to listen to the adventures of some small heroine.
 Her earliest recollection of books were the Bible and The Pilgrim's Progress.
 Later, she looked back and saw how the thread of those early influences wove her stories.
 Having had from her earliest reading an absorbing interest in biography, one of her first inspirations in bookmaking was the thought of biography—to write lives of people as she found them, using their weaknesses, hardships, evil or noble conduct to point truth to others.
 For this reason, Conklin's stories always possessed a moral as well as an absorbing interest.

 In 1874, when she was disabled, she became interested in girls and women shut in from the outside world, and the thought of a society for mutual comfort occurred to her.
 She sought other disabled women in similar circumstances, and wrote an account of her Shut-In Society.
 By 1896, the Shut-In Society had more than 2,000 members, with members in every state, and in many other parts of the world.
 It was an organized society, with an advisory board, and it published monthly a magazine call the Open Window.
 Her book, Tessa Wadsworth's Discipline, gives a sketch of its earliest members.

 Under her maiden name, she wrote a number of books, among the better known being Tessa Wadsworth's Discipline, Bek's First Corner, Marigold, Dolly French's Household, Miss Prudence, and Fifteen.
 Other popular books included Other Folk, Rue's Helps, The Story of Hannah, Isabel's Between Times, Rizpah's Heritage, From Flax to Linen, Three Women, Three and Twenty, Paul French's Way, Electa, Uncle Justice Seth's Will, The Fairfax Girls, Second Best, Set Free, Fourfold, Marigold, Other Folk, Miss Prudence Cromwell, The Story of Hannah, Looking Seaward, Dorothy's Islands, Goldenrod Farm, Shar Burbank.
 Her books were financially successful; several editions of 30,000 each were sold.
 Her books were classified as "Sunday-school Juveniles" for the young, but more especially for girls.

 Personal life

 She married Rev. Nathaniel Conklin, March 17, 1880.
 He was for many years pastor of the Presbyterian Church of New Vernon, New Jersey.
 He died in 1892.

-Since her husband's death, she resided in Newark, New Jersey.
-She died in New Vernon, April 28, 1900.
+After her husband's death, she resided in Newark, New Jersey.
+She died in New Vernon, New Jersey, on April 28, 1900, aged 59.
 Interment was made in Hillside Cemetery.